 "Battery domestic violence" (abbreviated "BDV") occurs when someone uses unlawful physical force against his/her relative, dating partner, or roommate.
-However any bodily contact that's accidental or otherwise unintentional is not criminal under Nevada domestic violence law.
+However, any bodily contact that is accidental or otherwise unintentional is not criminal under Nevada domestic violence law.

 In this article, our Las Vegas criminal defense lawyers explain the legal definition of the Nevada crime of battery domestic violence.
 Keep reading to learn about what qualifies as BDV and how it differs from the more general Nevada offense of battery.

 The crime of battery domestic violence -- which may be called "domestic abuse" or "domestic violence" under Nevada law -- has three main components: